Xavier-Luc Duval: Education and Professional career

-Xavier Luc Duval holds a degree in Economics from the University of Leeds in England.
-B.A.
-Hons.
-Econ University of Leeds, U.K and is a Fellow of the Institute of Chartered Accountants in England and Wales, F.C.A.
+Xavier Luc Duval holds a B.A (Hons) in Economics from the University of Leeds in England and is a Fellow of the Institute of Chartered Accountants in England and Wales, F.C.A.
 During his professional career, he was a founding partner of Coopers & Lybrand and Director Abacus Financial Services.
 He was previously a partner at Haskins and Sells Mauritius and a founder and managing director of The Financial Training Company Mauritius Limited and Halifax Management Limited.

 In October 2000, he became senior partner at Nexia, Baker & Arenson, the Mauritian representative firm of Nexia International, a worldwide network of accountants and consultants employing some 12,000 professionals in 76 countries worldwide.
 He held this position at Nexia Mauritius until 2006.

 Political career

 Firstly elected as member of parliament in 1987, he was minister in 1995 in the government of Sir Anerood Jugnauth as Minister of Industry and Tourism, then became Minister of Industry, Commerce, Corporate Affairs & Financial Services in the Government led by the Mauritius Labour Party, between 1999 and 2000.
 He was then Minister of Tourism, Leisure and External Communications from 2005 to 2010, in the coalition again with the MLP and Minister of Social Integration from 2010 to 2011.
 He serves as Member of Parliament for constituency No 18, Belle Rose and Quatre Bornes since 2005.